 Is Daphnia Good for Constipation?

-One of the often-touted health benefits of daphnia for Bettas is as a cure for constipation.
-It turns out that this is true, and Betta fish keepers have been using daphnia as a cure for constipation for a long time.
+One of the often-touted health benefits of daphnia for Bettas is as an aid for constipation relief (for mild episodes).
+It turns out that this is true, and Betta fish keepers have been using daphnia as an aid for constipation for a long time.
 Constipation is fairly common in Betta fish, caused mostly by overfeeding and an improper diet lacking in fiber.
 Daphnia is known as a mild laxative, and small amounts may help fix bloat and constipation in your Bettas.
+When used for aiding constipation, you should not feed freeze-dried daphnia.
+Freeze-dried daphnia has very low moisture content (because they lose most of their moisture during the freeze-drying process).
+Frozen daphnia also lacks the moisture that live daphnia has, but they have more moisture than freeze-dried varieties.

 How Much Daphnia Should You Feed Your Betta?